 Tired of all these I can’t sleep nights, we created Dreem, the first-ever complete solution to tackle sleeplessness.
-We developed a 3-step process to monitor, restructure and optimize your sleep.
+We developed a solution to monitor, restructure and optimize your sleep.
 Our Dreem Band is a headband that measures your sleep with precision.
-For the first 7 nights, the Dreem Band analyses your sleep before providing you with a detailed sleep report and a sleep coaching program adapted to your needs.
+For the first 7 nights, it analyses your sleep before providing you with a detailed sleep report and a sleep coaching program adapted to your needs.

-These programs last between 6-8 weeks and provide you with tips, advice and exercises every day.
-Our programs use cognitive behavioral therapy (or CBT), recognized by the medical community as the only effective treatment against chronic insomnia.
+Our programs last between 6-8 weeks and provide you with tips, advice, and exercises every day.
+These programs are inspired by cognitive behavioral therapy (or CBT), recognized by the medical community as the only effective treatment against chronic insomnia.

-At the end of a program, your sleep should be completely restructured and you’re ready for the third and final step: Sleep optimization.
-In order to make your sleep the best it can be, the Dreem Band uses effective audio tools- relaxation techniques, sound stimulations that improve the quality of deep sleep and a smart alarm that makes sure you wake up the right way, every day.
+At the end of a program, your sleep should be completely restructured.
+In order to make your sleep the best it can be, the Dreem Band uses also effective audio tools- relaxation techniques, sound stimulations that improve the quality of deep sleep and a smart alarm that makes sure you wake up the right way, every day.